 The final candidate recommendations, signed by each of the committee members confirming the committee’s choice(s), shall be submitted to the President or his designee.
 The President or his designee shall be responsible for discussions with the candidate concerning conditions and prerequisites of employment in accordance with applicable administrative policies.

 Release of Candidate Information

 The university administration shall make it clear to all applicants that the university may make public certain information; consistent with State open records laws.

-The university administration shall provide the search committee with adequate resources and assistance to carry out the committee’s responsibilities; and shall designate a sole spokesperson to report on committee activities and the status of the search
+The university administration shall provide the search committee with adequate resources and assistance to carry out the committee’s responsibilities; and shall designate a sole spokesperson to report on committee activities and the status of the search process.

 Central Repository of Search Information

 Final search committee records and reports shall be kept in the personnel/human resources office (or EEO office) and be designated as personnel files, consistent with the open records rules and regulations.

-The Campus President shall submit his recommendation as an agenda item for Board approval along with an outline of the process used in the search.
+The Campus President shall submit the recommendation as an agenda item for Board approval along with an outline of the process used in the search.

 Additionally, Board staff will be provided with: search committee minutes (for each meeting indicate meeting date, members in attendance, applicants/applications reviewed, and actions taken); the number of applications received; the number of candidates interviewed; and the makeup of the search committee.
 The Board staff and Inclusion Task Force Oversight Committee tasked with Recruiting, Hiring and Retention shall focus on reviewing the selection process rather than the credentials of individual candidates.
 When necessary, the institution may be requested to submit the entire search committee files for Board staff review prior to Board approval.